lestercbarnsley/SasRMC/README.md

 SasRMC is a Python library for numerical modelling of small-angle scattering data.

 ## Setup
 **SasRMC will use Python 3.11 after the next push to main.
-Upgrade your virtual environment today!**
+Upgrade your Python installation today!**
 SasRMC is compatible with Python 3.10 and newer.
 An upgrade to Python 3.11 is planned for very soon.
-SaSRMC is dropping support **conda**.
+SaSRMC is dropping support for **conda**.
 Dependency management using **poetry** will be the preferred way going forward.
 Find out more here: https://python-poetry.org/

 1. Download source files from https://github.com/lestercbarnsley/SasRMC -> `Code` -> `Download ZIP`
-2. If you have an existing virtual environment or conda environment you wish to use, activate it in the usual way and jump to step 9.
-3. If you wish to create a new Python virtual environment, follow steps 4 and 5.
-If you wish to create a new conda environment follow steps 6-8.
-4. Navigate to where you wish to create a **venv** virtual environment and create it with `$ python -m venv .myvenv` where `myvenv` is the name of your **venv**
-5. Activate the virtual environment with
+2. Install **poetry**.
+Check the virtual environment and/or base Python installation version with `$ poetry env info`
-    `$ .\.myvenv\Scripts\activate`
-6. I recommend **conda** for scientists using Windows who are new to Python.
-Please consult with your local Pythonista for their advice.
-Installation instructions for conda can be found online: https://docs.conda.io/projects/conda/en/latest/user-guide/install/download.html
-7. After installing conda, in a terminal, create an environment with `$ conda create -n myenv python=3.x --channel=conda-forge` where `myenv` is the name of your conda environment and `3.x` is the Python version you wish to use.
-(Please use 3.10 or greater).
-8. Activate the conda environment with
-    `$ conda activate myenv`
-9. In the terminal, navigate to the directory containing `setup.py`
-10. Install all dependencies with
-    `(myenv)$ pip install -e .`
+If the version is not compatible with the required Python version (currently 3.10 and newer) you will need to upgrade your virtual environment and/or base Python.
+3. Navigate to the folder that contains `pyproject.toml`.
+Run `$ poetry install`

 ## Usage
 Most configuration for SasRMC is done using Excel spreadsheets.
 You can use SasRMC without needing to edit any Python code.